byf3332/GarminWatchMusicPlaylistGenerator/README.md

 However, Garmin's computer software (Garmin Express) support using Windows Media Player playlist or itunes playlist to create a .m3u8 file for watch, which gives user **the ability to control the sequence.** So I wrote this little tool to generate a sorted playlist with alphabetical order and also Hanyu Pinyin order to better help users to find their songs.

 ## Notice
-**This tool I created fot myself is only tested on my own fr955solar, but should work on other models.**
+**This tool I created for myself is only tested on my own fr955solar, but should work on other models.**

 ## How to run
 1. Please use python 3.10.11.